Ōyama Sutematsu: Departure with the Iwakura Mission

 Before leaving Japan, Yamakawa and the others were the first samurai-class girls to be granted an audience with the Empress Haruko, on November 9, 1871.
-They departed with the rest of the Iwakura Mission on December 23, 1871 aboard the steamship America, chaperoned by Elida DeLong (wife of the American diplomat Charles E. DeLong), who spoke no Japanese).
+They departed with the rest of the Iwakura Mission on December 23, 1871, aboard the steamship America, chaperoned by Elida DeLong (wife of the American diplomat Charles E. DeLong), who spoke no Japanese.
 After a stormy and difficult journey, they arrived in San Francisco on January 15, 1872.
 Yamakawa and the other girls spent two weeks in San Francisco, largely solitary in their hotel room but the subjects of intense newspaper coverage.
 Americans typically spelled her name as Stemats Yamagawa, and referred to her and the other girls as "Japanese princesses".
 After two weeks in San Francisco, the Iwakura Mission embarked on a monthlong cross-country train tour, arriving in Washington, DC on February 29, where Charles Lanman (secretary to Arinori Mori) took custody of the girls.
 Yamakawa lived briefly with Mrs. Lanman's sister, a Mrs. Hepburn, then in May 1872 all five girls were moved to their own house with a governess, to study English and piano.

-By October, however, they had separated: Yoshimasu and Ueda returned to Japan, Tsuda moved in with the Lanmans, and on October 31, 1872 Nagai and Yamakawa were moved to New Haven, Connecticut.
+By October the girls had separated: Yoshimasu and Ueda returned to Japan, Tsuda moved in with the Lanmans, and on October 31, 1872, Nagai and Yamakawa were moved to New Haven, Connecticut.
 In New Haven, Yamakawa's elder brother Kenjirō was studying at Yale University.
 To ensure that Nagai and Yamakawa practiced their English, they were placed in separate households, Nagai living with the minister John S. C. Abbott and Yamakawa living with the minister Leonard Bacon.
 Yamakawa would spend the next ten years as part of the Bacon family, growing particularly close with his youngest daughter of fourteen children, Alice Mabel Bacon.
 Likely due to the Bacons' influence, Yamakawa converted to Christianity.

 Yamakawa attended Grove Hall Seminary, a primary school for girls, with Alice Bacon.
 In 1875, Yamakawa passed the entrance exam for Hillhouse High School, a prestigious public school, and began her studies there.
 She attended the 1876 Centennial Exposition in Philadelphia with both Nagai and Tsuda, a rare reunion.
 In April 1877, Yamakawa graduated from Hillhouse High School.